Gold Doping with Notorious Elements, Rhenium and Tungsten – Seriously Counterfeiting in the Marketplace

 Tungsten & Rhenium might not be visible at all spots due to its uneven distribution.

-Choosing the Right Tools for the Job
+Choosing the Right Tools for Gold Purity Testing

 • Spectrometer Detector: For accurate rhenium detection, a high-resolution detector like Si-PIN or Fast SDD is crucial.
 Proportional detector instruments lack the resolution needed to reliably identify low rhenium content.